pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

 >[!IMPORTANT]
 >With ACS there was only the single-tenant model, and you had to manually register your application in any tenant where you wanted to use it.
 With Azure AD you can register an application that you can offer to multiple tenants/customers.
 If you are an ISV or if you are working on a solution that you want to sell with a Software as a Service (SaaS) model, this is a game changer capability.

 Click the *Register* button and register the actual application.
 You will now be prompted with a page with a set of useful information about the registered application.
-You can see the page in the following screen-shot.
+You can see the page in the following screenshot.

 ![The registered app information page including Name, Client ID, Object ID, Tenant ID, etc.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-AAD-app-registered.png)